hzb29/minnow/writeups/check6.md

 This checkpoint took me about [n] hours to do.
 I [did/did not] attend the lab session.

-Program Structure and Design of the TCPSender [Describe data structures and approach taken.
+Program Structure and Design of the Router [Describe data structures and approach taken.
 Describe alternative designs considered or tested.
 Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk